hacklets/hacklets-test/README.md

 and, in case of a failure, you get an idea of where to go hacking and correct the bug.

+Before using a container, you must initialize it:

+    hacklets_activate_this

+This will keep the container initialized in the current shell.
+If you open a new shell and `cd` to that directory, you have to initialize the container again.

+TODO: alias `cd` to do `hacklets_activate_this` transparently

+Hacklets can only be used together when bundled in profiles.
+So let's create a new profile:

+    hacklets_new_profile test

+You could have a profile for a "python programmer", another one for a "C++ programmer", and so on.

 Download a hacklet and make it available for use in the current container:

     hacklets_fetch sane-defaults git://github.com/hacklets/sane-defaults.git